LillianLuzinsky/VueWithCodeSydney/README.md

 2) How to use template literals instead of adding tags into the html file
 3) Why change the data as a function istead of an object.
 4) A prop allows us to pass data into nested components
+5) Don't delete the Vue instance as you still need it to display the component onto the webpage